 If you’re lucky enough to have a spare room in your home, designate that space as a home office or study area.
 Keep entertainment and relaxation objects (like video games and your bed) in another part of the house.

-Create a study area in single room
+Create a work zone in single room

 Unfortunately, most of us don’t have the luxury of having spare rooms just laying around, waiting to be turned into a home office.
-Especially if your study space is limited to a single dorm room.

 By shifting the context of a certain area in a multipurpose room, you can create cues that signal when it’s time to work and stay focused vs when it’s time to play and chill out.